MaiaraRodrigues/bookmark_manager_wednesday/README.md

 3. Create a table using  ``CREATE TABLE bookmarks(id SERIAL PRIMARY KEY, url VARCHAR(60));``
 <!-- 4.
 Run the query we have saved in the file `01_create_bookmarks_table.sql` -->

+## Decompose the requirement 'add new bookmarks' into a User Story.

+As a user
+So I can update my bookmarks
+I would like to add new bookmarks to my list.